jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 The [meta-duovero][meta-duovero] layer described below **should** be modified for your own particular project.
 Treat it as a template.

 The *image recipes* under `meta-duovero/images` are examples with some packages I find useful.
-You should modify those recipes or create new ones to suit your own project.
+You should modify those recipes or create new ones to suit your needs.

 The Yocto version is `1.8.0` the `[fido]` branch.